Stiivi/bubbles/README.markdown

 Also known as Brewery2.

-Library and set of tools for processing, auditing and inspecting data using virtual data objects.
+Bubbles is a Python ETL Framework and set of tools.
+It can be used for processing, auditing and inspecting data.
 Focus is on understandability and transparency of the process.

 Project page: http://bubbles.databrewery.org